projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""

 Table :num:`table-gpio-line-count-response` describes the Greybus GPIO line count response.
-The response contains a status byte, followed by a one-byte value defining the number of lines managed by the controller, minus one.
+The response contains a one-byte value defining the number of lines managed by the controller, minus one.
 That is, a count value of zero represents a single GPIO line, while a (maximal) count value of 255 represents 256 lines.
 GPIOs shall be numbered sequentially starting at zero.

 .. figtable::
     :nofig: